Breastfeeding is the number one recommended feeding method for infants below the age of six months.

 Instead, she should resort to special formulas or seek further doctor’s guidance.

-While most medications are compatible with breastfeeding, there are a few types that aren’t healthy for a newborn.
+While most medications are compatible with breastfeeding, a few types aren’t healthy for a newborn.

-For instance, mothers on active chemotherapy or seizure medications aren’t allowed to breastfeed.
+For instance, mothers on active chemotherapy or seizure medications cannot breastfeed.

 Babies’ genetic conditions